anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 - As a player, I want to see the number of letters in the word represented by dashes so that I know how many letters I need to guess.
 - As a player, I want to be able to guess a letter and see if it is in the word, so that I can progress in solving the puzzle.
 - As a player, I want a visual representation of the Hangman figure to track my progress and avoid making too many incorrect guesses.
-- As a player, I want to see the letters I have already guessed so that I don't lose a life.
+- As a player, I want to see the letters I have already guessed so that I will not repeat the same letter.
 - As a player, I want to be notified when I win the game by correctly guessing the word.
 - As a player, I want to be notified when I lose the game by making too many incorrect guesses.
 - As a player, I want a variety of words to guess to keep the game interesting and challenging.